Frequently Asked Questions

 Only one vehicle is allowed per site.
 If you wish to include a second or third vehicle, you must pay an extra fee.
 Other vehicles may be parked on site or they may use the public parking areas in the campground.

 Everything except the tent!
-Our cottages and cabins include water and electricity, but you should bring bedding, toiletries, food, etc. Please see our Cottages & Cabins page for exact details on what is included with your rental unit.
+Our cabins include water and electricity, but you should bring bedding, toiletries, food, etc. Please see our cabins page for exact details on what is included with your rental unit.

 Power and water are available at every site.
-Cottages will also include a fridge, sink, and microwave.
-Both cottages and cabins will have a charcoal barbecue available for use outside.
+Cabins will have a charcoal barbecue available for use outside.